Woodland, Washington: History

 On March 26, 1856, the only recorded Indian attack occurred when some members of the Yakima tribe came down to burn out the settlers.
 Indian Zack, one of the few surviving Cowlitz tribe members, had already warned the settlers who evacuated to the Block House in St. Helens until the Yakimas returned to east of the Cascade Mountains.
 There was previously a monument to Indian Zack at a water fountain at Horseshoe Lake Park.

 Woodland was platted by A.W.
 Scott on October 14, 1889, the same year that Washington gained statehood.
-It was incorporated as a town in 1906, and L. Hopf was the first mayor.
+The community officially incorporated as a city on March 27, 1906, and L. Hopf was the first mayor.
 In 1907, the first sewer system was begun, and the first telephone service contract was granted to Northwestern Telephone.
 At that time, there were daily stops by the steamers the Alarm and the Lucy Mason, as well as railroad service from Kalama to Portland.
 In 1913, the Lewis River bridge was built at Woodland.
 Prior to that time, there was only ferry service across the river.
 The present bridges where Interstate 5 crosses the Lewis, and the dike creating Horseshoe Lake were begun in 1940.
 In 1925, the Woodland Fire Department was organized and a fire station was erected.
 The first hotels and restaurants were built in the 1890s.
 The Woodland Grange now occupies the building that was the Hobb Hotel.

 In 1948, Woodland experienced one of the greatest floods in its short history, with "Old Town Woodland" being one of the hardest-hit areas.
 Woodland experienced another great flood in 1996, which mostly affected the Northeast residential section of the city.
 President Bill Clinton visited the city during the flood of 1996, using the Woodland High School football field as a landing pad for his helicopter.

-Woodland was officially incorporated as a city on March 27, 1906.